 Potosí is the example par excellence of a major silver mine of the modern era, reputed to be the world’s largest industrial complex in the 16th century.
 A small pre-Hispanic-period hamlet perched in the Bolivian Andes, Potosí became an "Imperial City" following the visit of Francisco de Toledo in 1572.

-The city lies at the foot of the Cerro de Potosí — sometimes referred to as the Cerro Rico (rich mountain) — a mountain popularly conceived of as being made of silver ore that dominates the city.
-Cerro de Potosí's peak is 15,827 ft (4,824 m) above sea level.
+The city lies at the foot of the Cerro de Potosí, sometimes referred to as the Cerro Rico (rich mountain).
+A mountain popularly conceived of as being made of silver ore that dominates the city, its peak is 15,827 ft (4,824 m) above sea level.